 So when I’m making couscous I know dinner will be ready almost instantly.

 With the couscous toasting, at the same time I’m heating up the oil for the salmon steak and throwing those in.
+Most important here is to make sure both the pan and the oil are nice and hot before the salmon goes in.
+You want to hear a sizzle as soon as the salmon hits the pan.
+That’s how you get that perfect sear that seals in a nice and crispy top coat on the salmon.
 While those sizzle and brown I’m adding the water to the couscous and removing it from the stove.

 Now I’ve got 7 minutes before the couscous needs fluffing to chop up the veggies and whisk those sauces.